 The Kitsap County Comprehensive Plan describes the 20-year vision for unincorporated Kitsap County and how that vision will be achieved.
 The plan covers land use, economic development, environment, housing and human services, transportation, capital facilities and utilities as well as parks, recreation, and open space.
 The Comprehensive Plan is mandated by the Washington State Growth Management Act (RCW 36.70A).

-Major Comprehensive Plan updates are mandated by the state every 8-years.
+Major Comprehensive Plan updates are mandated by the state every eight years.
 The last major update of the Kitsap County Comprehensive Plan was adopted in 2016.
 Between major updates, the County may choose to consider minor amendments to the Comprehensive Plan on an annual basis.
+Other amendments, such as to resolve an appeal, can be processed at any time.
 The Board of County Commissioners have opened the annual Comprehensive Plan amendment process for 2019.

 Expand the headings below to learn more about each phase of this important process.

 The first phase of the process, called the scoping phase, determines what amendments will be considered in 2019.
 The Board of County Commissioners do this through the adoption of a docket resolution for the annual Comprehensive Plan amendment process.
 The docket resolution describes what types amendments will be considered and the schedule for the process.
 The Board of County Commissioners adopted the initial docket (Resolution No. 227-2018) on December 19, 2018.
 The Board may revise the docket in March or April during the Development Phase.

 A public comment period was open on the staff recommended initial docket from November 30, 2018 to December 11, 2018.
 Oral and written public testimony was received during a public hearing on Monday, December 10, 2018.